 2. Scam Prevention

 Your ability to help can be harder if your loved one is in denial and cannot accept the fact they are being scammed.
 If your loved one agrees you should eliminate all contact with the scammer and find out exactly what private information has been compromised.
 Check their credit reports to ensure accounts haven’t been opened in their name.

 Consider changing the phone number, email address, or replace the landline with a cellphone, where scammers call less frequently.
 You could also put your loved one's addresses on opt-out lists so that legitimate vendors won’t send junk, and seniors will know whatever arrives is likely from scammers.

 Set up online access to your loved one's bank and credit card accounts, this way you can watch over their transactions.
 You may also want to suggest assuming the Power of Attorney for your parent.
 Power of Attorney is a way for you to gain access to your loved one's accounts and have more control.
 Although, most parents are hesitant to relieve control of their financial assets to their children or friends as they can feel that they are losing their independence.

 3. Solving the Issue

 Knowing what to look for and how to prevent scams can save a lot of frustration, confusion, and money.
-Franklin Park knows these risks and wants to make sure that you and the senior in your life do too.
+Franklin Park Senior Living, with independent living communities in San Antonio, knows these risks and wants to make sure that you and the senior in your life do too.
 Start educating your loved one and avoiding potential scams today!

-If you would like to learn more about senior living trends, please subscribe to our blog!
+If you would like to learn more about senior health and wellness, senior living trends and Franklin Park communities, we invite you to subscribe to our blog!